Skip to Main Content

 Doing a deep dive into my budget helped me better understand whether I was consistently overspending or underspending in certain areas, or if I had gotten into some less-than-desirable spending habits that I wanted to break.
 It also helped me figure out if I had been saving enough toward my longer-term goals.

-I highly recommend making a budget if you don’t already have one.
+A budget is an essential pillar of financial stability, and I highly recommend making one if you don’t already have one.
 Don’t know where to start?
 Take these 5 simple steps.

 2. Check my credit reports for mistakes.